Best Budget-Friendly & Free Things to do in Tasmania for a Thrifty Trip

 Boot up for a farm visit

 One of the most fun, wholesome and budget-friendly things to do in Tasmania is to pull on your boots (Blundstones, obviously) and head out for a farm visit.
-Properties all over the state throw open their gates to visitors for a range of activities, like meeting animals (try Little Things Farm in the north or Luna Lodge in the south), fruit picking (like Turners Beach Berry Patch in the north or Old Beach Berries in Hobart) or even just to chill out and enjoy the scenery, like a wander around the historic Woolmers Estate near Launceston or a visit to Port Arthur Lavender Farm or Bridestowe Estate when the flowers are in season.
-Farm tours are either free or incur a small cost.
+Properties across the state open their gates to visitors for everything from meeting animals, such as Little Things Farm in the north or Luna Lodge in the south, to fruit picking at Turners Beach Berry Patch or Old Beach Berries.
+Others invite slower visits, including wandering the historic Woolmers Estate near Launceston or visiting Port Arthur Lavender Farm and Bridestowe Estate when the flowers are in season.

 Cost: Various